MScBiomedicalInformatics/MSIB32500/lectures/lecture2.md

 Although a single grid can be dedicated to a particular application, commonly a grid is used for a variety of purposes.
 Grids are often constructed with general-purpose grid middleware software libraries.
 The idea of connecting heterogeneous computers together in a Grid was developed at the European Organization for Nuclear Research [CERN](https://home.cern/about).

-Grid enviroments consist at least of 3 main componets: the hardware, the middleware (like the Advanced Resource Connector ARC)  and the applications (like software).
+Grid environments consist at least of 3 main components: the hardware, the middleware (like the Advanced Resource Connector ARC)  and the applications (like software).

-Recomened read on this topic: [The Grid: Blueprint for a New Computing Infrastructure](https://books.google.com/books?id=ONRQAAAAMAAJ) by the University of Chicago Professor [Ian Foster](https://cs.uchicago.edu/directory/ian-foster)
+Recommended read on this topic: [The Grid: Blueprint for a New Computing Infrastructure](https://books.google.com/books?id=ONRQAAAAMAAJ) by the University of Chicago Professor [Ian Foster](https://cs.uchicago.edu/directory/ian-foster)

 **CLOUD Computing**